top of page

 Good Move

-Like I say on my "About Me" page, this industry desperately needs some integrity.
+Like I said here, this industry desperately needs some integrity.
 Growing up in a NAVY family, we moved a lot, and the most passionate stories my Southern Baptist parents told were of dishonest movers who scammed and stole from my family.
 I knew I could do well in the industry just being a good guy.

 Then, by doing things differently, UniMove is cheaper, faster, safer, and just better.